emily-halina/brisket/README.md

 The results of each of the matches are automatically recorded in tourney_results.csv.

-As well, there is an additional evaluation used in the paper that measures the diversity
+As well, there is an additional evaluation used in the paper that measures the diversity of the actions taken by each agent over a set of saved states.
+This code can be found in the randomexe.py script, and this training data can be created and saved using gymexe.py.

 # Provided Agents
 We provide 6 pre-trained agents for your use and perusal!
 3 of these agents were learned using Brisket, while the other 3 were learned using a traditional Deep Q approach.
 These agents can be found in models/FinalAI.